mendix/docs/content/refguide/data-view.md

 #### 3.4.2 Read-Only Style

-This property determines how input widgets are rendered if read-only.
+This property determines how input widgets are rendered if they are read-only.

 | Value   | Description                                                  |
 | ------- | ------------------------------------------------------------ |